AleksiRossi/Foreman/Readme.md

-#Server lifecycle management with Foreman.
+#Server lifecycle management with Foreman

 Project is part of Linux project course in Haaga-Helia.
 In this project we create a server environment and manage it with Foreman.